coldfix/website/2015/05/16/bison-c++11.rst

 handcrafted header files from generated ones.
 Anologously, the extensions ``.cpp`` and ``.cxx`` are used for source files.

-The tokenizer itself is defined in the file ``scanner.l`` which consists of `three sections`_ separated by a ``%%``.
+The tokenizer itself is defined in a ``.l`` flex source file which consists of `three sections`_ separated by a ``%%``.
 The first section can be used to set `Flex options`_.
 It can also contain code blocks that will be inserted near the top of the generated ``.cxx`` file.
 This is useful to define